IfThen2/Tutorials/collector.md

 associative if splitting (and thus processing the elements in a different order) produces the same result.

-I think most are familiar with the concept of associativity in algebra.
+I think most are familiar with the concept of associativity in algebra:

 ![Algebra Associativity](src/main/resources/collector/associativityalgebra.svg "Algebra Associativity")